legacy-linkage/android_device_asus_t00p/README.md

-Tree for Asus PadFone S
+Tree for Asus Zenfone 5 LTE